-- Participating in the NEPA process starting at the earliest possible time, especially with regard to the development of the project's purpose and need, range of alternatives, methodologies, and review or provision of content used in developing the EIS. - Identifying, as early as practicable, any issues of concern regarding the project's potential environmental or socioeconomic impacts.
+- Participating in the NEPA process starting at the earliest possible time, especially with regard to developing the project's purpose and need, range of alternatives, and methodologies, as well as reviewing or providing content used to develop the EIS. - Identifying, as early as practicable, any issues of concern regarding the project's potential environmental or socioeconomic impacts.
 Participating agencies are also allowed to participate in an issue-resolution process. - Providing meaningful and timely input on unresolved issues. - Participating in the scoping process.